-house-owner would not pay money himself to get rid of this "simply useless" house in order to save himself the cost of repairs-about this we are left in the dark.
+then the "simply useless" house should be purchased for good money from the house-owner, and how it is that under such circumstances the house-owner would not pay money himself to get rid of this "simply useless" house in order to save himself the cost of repairs-about this we are left in the dark.

-After this triumphant achievement in the sphere of higher socialism (Master Proudhon called it suprasocialism^a) our Proudhonist considers himself justified in flying still higher:
+After this triumphant achievement in the sphere of higher socialism (Master Proudhon called it suprasocialism) our Proudhonist considers himself justified in flying still higher:

-"All that still has to be done now is to draw some conclusions in order to cast complete light from all sides on our so important subject."^b
+"All that still has to be done now is to draw some conclusions in order to cast complete light from all sides on our so important subject."

 And what are these conclusions?
 Things which follow as little from what has been said before as the worthlessness of dwelling houses from the abolition of interest.
-Stripped of the pompous and solemn phraseology of our author, they mean nothing more than that, in order to facilitate the business of redemption of rented dwellings, the following is desirable: 1) exact statistics on the subject; 2) a good sanitary inspection force; 3) co-operatives of building workers to undertake the building of new houses.
+Stripped of the pompous and solemn phraseology of our author, they mean nothing more than that, in order to facilitate the business of redemption of rented dwellings, the following is desirable: 1) exact statistics on the subject; 2) a good sanitary inspection force; and 3) co-operatives of building workers to undertake the building of new houses.
 All these things are certainly very fine and good, but, despite all the vociferous phrases in which they are enveloped, they by no means cast "complete light" into the obscurity of Proudhonist mental confusion.